 There are many pull and push factors that contribute to the need to have a remote team.
 While we will not go over these factors here, it is safe to say, regardless of the driver, remote working is not going to decrease anytime soon.
 The discussions here relate to securing the execution of document review within a containerized environment that isolates the access of review-related assets in a virtualized workstation irrespective of device.
 There are many other important elements in securing a remote work environment such as setting up a firewall, VPN, evaluating unsecure conference lines, physical document management and destruction, turning on encryption WPA2 or WPA3 on your router, etc. This article concerns securing remote reviewers as the primary order of topic.

 In practical terms, a reviewer who works from home typically gains access to the document repository from within a review platform that hosts the law firm client’s sensitive documents.
 When review is set to begin, an email is initially sent to the reviewer and he/she then go through a series of prompts to gain access.
 Again, there might be differences in how this is set up, but the point is clear on remote arrangements: access to the data repository occurs from the workstation of the reviewer working out of their home office.
-Certain firms/clients might have a Citrix workspace or a Virtual Private Network (VPN), or at least they do for their firm attorneys.
+Corporations and law firms might have a Citrix workspace or a Virtual Private Network (VPN), or at least they do for their permanent staff.

 Let me dive a bit deeper.
 In most instances, however, a link to the review platform is sent to the reviewer’s company-issued email.
 To retrieve this email, the reviewer logs onto the email system where in their inbox there’s an email inviting the reviewer to log onto a given review platform.
 He/she then clicks the link, changes the password and then gains access to the review platform where the data repository resides.
 This sounds simple enough.
 The problem on most remote arrangements is in plain view and is probably the reason why most law firms (especially major Am Law 100 firms) have rightfully resisted in permitting their service providers to staff a team of remote reviewers for document review.
 Unless the service provider or law firm has a virtual workstation implemented that extends to every endpoint, including temp contract reviewers on short-term assignments, the risks that data could be compromised is high.